 Only courses in which a student has earned a "C" or better may be applied to the minor.
 Students are limited to one minor in the Accounting, Business and Economics, Business Analytics, Economics, Entrepreneurship, Finance, International Business and Economics, Management and Organizational Behavior, and Marketing programs.
-Students (except Bachelor of Arts in Management students) seeking a minor in Entrepreneurship must complete with a grade of "C" or better 21 semester credit hours which must include ECON 101(3); ACCT 111(3); MGT 300(3); MGT 301; and at least three unique 300-level courses from the following (ENT 310, ENT 320, ENT 330, ENT 340, MKTG 333, MKTG 347 and MGT 347).
+Students (except Bachelor of Arts in Management students) seeking a minor in Entrepreneurship must complete with a grade of "C" or better 15 semester credit hours which must include MGT 300(3); MGT 301; and at least three unique 300-level ENT courses.
 A student who majors in Entrepreneurship may not earn a minor in the Undergraduate Business Department.

-Concentrations in Business Analytics, Digital Marketing, Integrated Marketing Communications, Managing Human Resources, Operations Management, Sports Management, Sports Marketing, and Visualization Techniques are available in combination with this major.
+Concentrations in Business Analytics, Digital Marketing and Operations Management are available in combination with this major.
 Requirements listed below must be completed with a "C" or better.